russellromney/enron_nlp/README.md

 # enron_nlp
-A collection of things helpful to working with the Enron Emails data set from Kaggle made available by William Cukierski.
+A collection of functions helpful to working with the Enron Emails data set from Kaggle made available by William Cukierski.
 This data can be accessed at https://www.kaggle.com/wcukierski/enron-email-dataset/data.

 I'll make more changes as time goes on; send me a message if you have questions or if you want to contribute.